ArctosDB/documentation-wiki/_documentation/projects.markdown

 ---
 title: Projects
-layout: default_toc
-author: ArctosDB, Michelle Koo, DLM
+authors: Michelle Koo, Dusty L. McDonald
-date: updated 2025-07-02
+date_updated: updated 2025-07-02
 ---

-# Projects

 Projects are primarily endeavors that contribute specimens, use specimens, or both, but also serve as a convenient place to arbitrarily